 Reporting: Mann-Whitney U Test

 A Mann-Whitney U test found no significant difference in phoneme inventory size between the two language families (W = 34, p = .247).
-Despite the non-significant result, the rank-biserial correlation suggests a moderate effect size (r = −0.32, 95% CI [−0.69, 0.18]), indicating that with a larger sample, a difference might emerge.
+The rank-biserial correlation suggested a moderate effect (r = −0.32, 95% CI [−0.69, 0.18]), indicating the study may have been underpowered.

 Both variables are strongly right-skewed, ruling out parametric tests.